Cross-channel digital strategies

 This will be immediately identifiable as a problem for many, since the only sure way to fail is to operate without a plan.

-The follow-up thought to that is: think of all the brands hacking away on social media, inbound, email, website development, online PR, copywriting, usability, analytics and other efforts without putting them under the umbrella of a multi-channel strategy.
-Countless, no doubt, are their numbers.
+The follow-up thought to that is: think of all the brands hacking away on social media, inbound, Email, website development, online PR, copywriting, usability, analytics and other efforts without putting them under the umbrella of a multi-channel strategy.

 And we're not just talking big brands here.
 Business-to-business (B2B) and small businesses (SMBs) are also struggling to get their act together when it comes to a cogent digital strategy.

-Virtually all Aussie businesses are 'online', yet many of them report that they are stumbling.
+Virtually all Australian businesses are 'online', yet many of them report that they are stumbling.

 What needs fixing?